fel1x-developer/Quest-Schedule-Exporter-Browser-Extension/README.md

 Safari:

+## Issue

+- Manual copy and paste is required since browser handled copy and paste doesn't work well on Quest.
+- End to End testing on WXT is bit tricky.
+Still investigating.

+If you have solutions for these issues, please submit a pull request.

 ## License

 This project is licensed under the GNU Affero General Public License v3.0.
 See the [LICENSE](LICENSE) file for more details.